-While some would argue a lack of salt water could make for a less stupendous summer, others would heartily disagree that Michigan’s Great Lakes are just that: great.
+While some would argue a lack of saltwater could make for a less stupendous summer, others would heartily disagree that Michigan’s Great Lakes are just that: great.
 I have a lot of love for Michigan, the Great Lakes, and what they have to offer the summer.

 1. Grand Haven

 It’s no wonder this town on the west side of the state is on the list.
 Grand Haven‘s lighthouse and pier are some of the most iconic scenes in the state.

-2. Legs Inn
+2. Legs Inn | Cross Village

-A quick trip from Mackinac or Petoskey, Legs Inn often fills up quickly with bikers traveling the Tunnel of Trees, or those in search of an authentic polish meal.
-The handcrafted woodwork displays timeless Native American themes, and American style food is served as well – including a heaping serving of carrot cake.
+A quick trip from Mackinaw City or Petoskey, Legs Inn often fills up quickly with bikers traveling the Tunnel of Trees, or those in search of an authentic polish meal.
+The handcrafted woodwork displays timeless Native American themes, and American-style food is served as well – including a heaping serving of carrot cake.